Complex Regional Pain Syndrome (CRPS)

 From injury or post-surgical complication to CRPS.
 The long journey of seeking help

 People who contact our center will usually describe the injury that caused their complex regional pain syndrome to develop first.
 The CRPS will usually be discussed as secondary until they start discussing their pain.

-- It started with a partial Achilles tear, from there it developed into chronic Achilles tendinopathy.
+It started with a partial Achilles tear, and from there it developed into chronic Achilles tendinopathy.
 Then it developed into neuropathy and from there CRPS.
 Can you help?

 Like the sample stories above, complex regional pain syndrome (CRPS) generally develops following a physical injury, it is disproportionate pain sensation (too much pain) to the precipitating event or level of tissue damage (the injury that causes it).
-An acute description of this problem maybe is one that describes it as “spreading like wild fire,” perhaps starting in the foot, moving its way up to the knee and back, then down the other leg, and up into the arms.
+An acute description of this problem may be one that describes it as “spreading like wildfire,” perhaps starting in the foot, moving its way up to the knee and back, then down the other leg, and up into the arms.

 The patient’s poor understanding of CRPS was associated with greater disability and fear of movement

-An October 2020 study (1) in the journal Pain Medicine comes from The University of Auckland in New Zealand helps put scientific reality into the cause of helping patients, doctors and family understand Complex regional pain syndrome.
+A February 2021 study (3) in the journal Pain Medicine comes from The University of Auckland in New Zealand that helps put scientific reality into the cause of helping patients, doctors, and families understand Complex Regional Pain Syndrome.
 Here are the highlights of this research.